 30. Spatial Policymaking: Using large, public datasets to illustrate spatial patterns of human vulnerability in Niger.

 Tim Essam, Brent McCusker, and Jamison Conley

-Patricia Solís associate research professor in the School of Geographical Sciences and Urban Planning at Arizona State University, USA.
-She is executive director of the Knowledge Exchange for Resilience at Arizona State University, an interdisciplinary effort to link multi-sector community needs with research innovations around resilience.
+Patricia Solís is Associate Research Professor in the School of Geographical Sciences and Urban Planning at Arizona State University, USA.
+She is the executive director of the Knowledge Exchange for Resilience at Arizona State University, an interdisciplinary effort to link multi-sector community needs with research innovations around resilience.